Understanding Cryptography: What It Is and How It’s Used

 The scope of cryptography extends to multiple domains:

-• Military and Defense: This sector uses military-grade encryption to safeguard classified information from interpretation by adversaries, ensuring the integrity and confidentiality of sensitive data.
+Military and Defense: This sector uses military-grade encryption to safeguard classified information from interpretation by adversaries, ensuring the integrity and confidentiality of sensitive data.

-• Health Care: Maintaining patient medical records securely is of utmost importance to protect individuals’ privacy.
+Health Care: Maintaining patient medical records securely is of utmost importance to protect individuals’ privacy.
 Cryptography ensures that medical information remains confidential and inaccessible to unauthorized individuals.

-• Entertainment: Cryptography plays a significant role in digital rights management, preventing the unauthorized copying and distribution of movies and music.
+Entertainment: Cryptography plays a significant role in digital rights management, preventing the unauthorized copying and distribution of movies and music.
 This helps protect intellectual property rights and combat piracy.

-• Supply Chain: Cryptography techniques enable vendors and buyers to verify the authenticity of products.
+Supply Chain: Cryptography techniques enable vendors and buyers to verify the authenticity of products.
 By employing cryptographic measures, the integrity of the supply chain can be maintained, ensuring that products are genuine and free from tampering.

-Learn How to Fight Cybercrime With Cryptography
+Learn How to Fight Cybercrime with Cryptography

-Cybercriminals are upping the ante in their efforts to attack systems — from 57% of attacks using encrypted channels in 2020 to 85% in 2022, according to Zscaler.
 Cybersecurity professionals need to employ complex modern encryption techniques to counter the increasingly sophisticated strategies employed by cybercriminals.
 This makes understanding cryptography an essential aspect of modern cybersecurity.

 Corporations and other organizations are increasingly seeking skilled and knowledgeable professionals who can safeguard their valuable data.
-Pursuing a master’s in cybersecurity program with system security and cryptography as a core element in its curriculum can open up a world of career opportunities.
-Explore how the online Master of Science in Cyber Security program at The University of Tulsa can help equip you with the skills and knowledge you need to meet any cybersecurity demand.
+Pursuing a master’s in cybersecurity program with system security and cryptography in its curriculum can open up a world of career opportunities.

 Recommended Readings